GitHubChuanYu/Project2_TrafficSignClassifier/writeup.md

 The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
 This seems match the high accuracy on the test set of 0.946.
 The result is shown in [Traffic_Sign_Classifier_Final.html](https://github.com/GitHubChuanYu/Project2_TrafficSignClassifier/blob/master/Traffic_Sign_Classifier_Final.html)

 * Based on the test results of two sets of new sign images, it seems like some specific sign images like '120km/h' and 'pedestrians' are hard to be predicted correctly using current model.
+This matches my initial guess when I purposely chose two images with the sign having an angle with the image surface instead of parallel to the image surfaces like the rest of chosen images.
+The unique two signs are not classified, whereas the rest normal signs are classified.
+This makes me think that maybe the original training dataset should be augmented with some features like rotating the sign to make it have angle to the image surface.
+Then our CNN training model are trained with this augmented dataset, then maybe the unique "120km/h" and "pedestrians" will be classified correctly with the new model trained by augmented dataset.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)